-Read the first two introductory paragraphs to your student(s).
+Read the first two introductory paragraphs to your class.

-Ask your student(s) to read the Memory Challenge.
-Tell him or her that the Memory Challenge will be due on Day 5.
+Ask a student to read the Memory Challenge.
+Tell them that the Memory Challenge will be due on Day 5.

 Ask: Which of the things listed in this verse seem impossible to you?
 Answers will vary.